VuchinaSystems/crowdtilt-api-spec/README.md

 * Develop a social fundraising application.
 * Enable the collaboration around these styles of commerce.

-What we think is cool about the Crowdtilt API:
+What we think is cool about the Tilt API:

-* Out of the box the Crowdtilt API works with [Balanced Payments](https://www.balancedpayments.com/).
+* Out of the box the Tilt API works with [Balanced Payments](https://www.balancedpayments.com/).
 *  Support for [Stripe](https://stripe.com/) and
 [BrainTree](https://www.braintreepayments.com) coming soon.
 * Support for multiple currencies and international languages coming soon.